rathoddt/Kubernetes-Administrator/01 Core Concepts/README.md

    ## Deployments
    While you would be working mostly the declarative way - using definition files, imperative commands can help in getting one time tasks done quickly, as well as generate a definition template easily.
-This would help save considerable amount of time during your exams.

 Before we begin, familiarize with the two options that can come in handy while working with the below commands:

 `--dry-run`: By default as soon as the command is run, the resource will be created.
-If you simply want to test your command , use the --dry-run=client option.
+If you simply want to test your command , use the `--dry-run=client` option.
 This will not create the resource, instead, tell you whether the resource can be created and if your command is right.

 `-o yaml`: This will output the resource definition in YAML format on screen.